Mike Gordon President of Business Operations

 Jasmine Grotto Media Relations Coordinator

-Jasmine Grotto is entering her second season with the Wolves after joining the organization as media relations coordinator in August 2016.
+Jasmine Grotto is entering her third season with the Wolves after joining the organization as media relations coordinator in August 2016.

 Previously, Grotto spent two years with USA Hockey where she served as the main media contact for several U.S. national teams, including the Junior Select Team.
 She spent the 2015-16 season with the National Team Development Program in Plymouth, Michigan.